Food at Star Wars: Galaxy's Edge

 Food at Star Wars: Galaxy's Edge - Milk Stand

-While we're talking drinks, we may as well talk about one of the most well-known beverages from the Star Wars saga; Blue Milk.
+While we're talking drinks, we may as well talk about one of the most well-known beverages from the Star Wars saga: Blue Milk.
 The Milk Stand is pretty straight forward.
-Their menu consists of only two items; Blue Milk and Green Milk.
+Their menu consists of only two items: Blue Milk and Green Milk.

 Both are vibrantly colored plant-based drinks with identical temperatures and textures.
 That's where the similarities end.
-No one has yet to be able to pinpoint the exact flavors of the milks, but the Blue Milk has been described as "tropical," while the Green Milk has been described as "citrusy."
+No one has yet to pinpoint the exact flavors of the milks, but the Blue Milk has been described as "tropical," while the Green Milk has been described as "citrusy."
 With that said, neither has tasted like anything I've tasted before.
 The texture is like a mix of a Slurpee and a milkshake.
 It's quite refreshing, but both flavors are so strong that I would recommend sharing a single serving.

 The Milk Stand has mobile ordering available and both the green and blue versions are $8, or Eight Credits as they say on Batuu, a piece.

 Food at Star Wars: Galaxy's Edge - Ronto Roasters

 Out of all of the food at Star Wars: Galaxy's Edge, my favorite menu item comes from Ronto Roasters.
 A podracer engine roasts a giant spit of meats... which are delicious AND can be ordered through your mobile phone.
 Here you'll find the Ronto Wrap, which is my favorite taste of Batuu.
 It's nothing fancy to look at, and I likely would have passed it by had I not heard good things.
 It's roasted pork, topped with a slightly spicy pork sausage, which is then topped with a little coleslaw and peppercorn sauce, all wrapped in a pita.
 It is tasty and filling.
 While we didn't get to try the breakfast version, we've heard it's just as good.